 On 22 Feb 2023, Elon Musk's SpaceX announced that its satellite internet service, Starlink, is now live in the Philippines.
 A hardware kit is necessary and must be purchased to use Starlink.
 This kit includes a router, cable and antenna.
 The cost in the Philippines is ₱28,000.
 Refurbished hardware is sometimes available in the amount of ₱14,000.
 Please note that the router does not come with wired

 ethernet connectivity.
 If you want wired ethernet, you will need to purchase a separate ethernet adapter with a cost of about $40.
+As of Sept 2025, there is a waiting list for connections from Angeles City to Cavite as this area has been saturated with connections.

 |